trentlarson/endorser-mobile/README.md

   - (Note that CFBundleVersion is done by fastlane beta.)
   - `cd ios; bundle exec fastlane beta; cd ..`
   - To create a new release: under App description under "Build" and to the right, click the red icon to remove that version, then add another version.
+    - Submit it for review, and after they approve the review then you can test in TestFlight or release.
   - Screenshot on different simulator: `yarn run ios --simulator="iPhone 8"` 6.5" (eg. iPhone 11)
     take at 361x780 then scale to 1284x2778